-Rice Cake or Til Pitha, as it is known locally is a household favorite in Assam.
-The combination of soft chewy outer shell and the sweet sticky sesame filling makes it a perfect relish.
-They are usually made during Bihu – the chief festival of Assam that celebrates the harvesting season.
-But you can make pithas anytime round the year with just three simple ingredients and indulge in these delicious cookies.
+Rice Cake, also known as Til Pitha locally, is a household favorite in Assam.
+The combination of a soft, chewy outer shell and the sweet, sticky sesame filling makes it a perfect treat.
+They are traditionally made during Bihu, the chief festival of Assam, which celebrates the harvesting season.
+However, you can make pithas any time of the year with just three simple ingredients and indulge in these delicious cookies.

 - 2 Kgs of Sticky Rice (Bora rice, Japanese sweet rice, or any glutinous rice available in your local area)